amd/aocl-compression/README.md

 * NOTE: <br>
    1. ZLIB supports quicker compression strategy for Level 1 by trading off compression ratio.
 Enable it by <br>
-   setting environment variable AOCL_ZLIB_QUICK_MODE.
+   setting environment variable AOCL_ZLIB_QUICK_MODE=ON.
 It also improves performance for levels 2, 3 and 5 <br>
    while trading off compression ratio. <br>

 Running AOCL-Compression Test Bench On Linux